netdata/learn/docs/cloud/manage/sign-in.md

 ## Reset a password

-Netdata Cloud not store passwords and does not support password resets.
+Netdata Cloud does not store passwords and does not support password resets.
 All of our sign in methods do not require passwords, and use either links in emails or Google/GitHub OAuth for authentication.

 ## Switch between sign in methods